W-Sho-Sugihara/RB139/study_questions.md

 6, Describe the two reasons we use blocks, use examples.

 7, When can you pass a block to a method?
+Why?

 8, How do we make a block argument manditory?

-9, How do methods access blocks passed in?
+9, How do methods access both implicit and explicit blocks passed in?

-10, What is `yield` in Ruby?
+10, What is `yield` in Ruby and how does it work?

 11, How do we check if a block is passed into a method?